Atlas Air Flight 3591

-Atlas Air Flight 3591 was a scheduled domestic cargo flight between Miami International Airport and George Bush Intercontinental Airport in Houston.
-On February 23, 2019, the Boeing 767-375ER(BCF) operating this flight crashed into Trinity Bay during approach into Houston, killing the two crew members and a single passenger on board.
+Atlas Air Flight 3591 was a scheduled domestic cargo flight between Miami International Airport and George Bush Intercontinental Airport in Houston, operated by Atlas Air on behalf of Amazon Air.
+On February 23, 2019, the Boeing 767 operating this flight crashed into Trinity Bay during approach into Houston, killing the two crew members and single passenger on board.
 The accident occurred near Anahuac, Texas, east of Houston, shortly before 12:45 CST (18:45 UTC).
-This was the first fatal crash of a Boeing 767 freighter.
+This was the first fatal crash of a Boeing 767 freighter, and the first fatal crash involving Amazon Air.

-Investigators attributed the accident to pilot error, finding that the first officer experienced spatial disorientation and inadvertently placed the aircraft in an unrecoverable dive, while the captain failed to adequately monitor the first officer's actions and the flight path of the aircraft.
+Investigators attributed the accident to pilot error, finding that the first officer – who had years of flight performance issues at four previous airlines – experienced spatial disorientation and inadvertently placed the aircraft in an unrecoverable dive, while the captain failed to adequately monitor the first officer's actions and the flight path of the aircraft.
 Flight crew training issues at Atlas Air and across the U.S. commercial aviation industry were also implicated.

 Background

 Aircraft

 The Boeing 767-375ER(BCF) (MSN 25865/430) aircraft was registered N1217A and was nearly 27 years old at the time of the accident, having been built in 1992.
 It was originally ordered by Canadian Airlines, but it was first placed into service by China Southern Airlines through GPA, an aircraft leasing company.
 In 1997, the aircraft was transferred to LAN Airlines and flew until 2014 before being returned to lessor CIT, which then stored it in January 2016.
 In April 2017, the 767 was converted into a freighter and placed into service for Amazon Air by Atlas Air.
 In August 2018, Amazon named two aircraft in its fleet, including N1217A as CustomAir Obsession.
 The name, painted on the aircraft just aft of the cockpit windows, was a near homonym of "customer obsession," an Amazon leadership principle.
 The aircraft had accumulated more than 91,000 hours across 23,300 flights and was powered by two GE CF6-80 turbofan engines.